Moshav’s newest album, New Sun Rising provides a diverse sound of folk, alternative rock and reggae.

-The shortest track, "Bella," is an acoustic ballad with an indie folk sound.
-It is not one of the stronger tracks on the album, and it doesn't showcase the band's talent as the listener will hear in later tracks.
+The opening track “Bella” is the shortest track on the album.
+“Bella” is an acoustic ballad with an indie folk sound.
+It is not one of the stronger tracks on the album, and it doesn’t showcase the band’s talent as the listener will hear in later tracks.

-"Closer" sounds very similar to "Hava Nagila," which is a song typically heard at Jewish ceremonies.
-The tune of the song, and its use of the violin, causes it to sound like "Hava Nagila."
+“Closer” sounds very similar to “Hava Nagila,” which is a song typically heard at Jewish ceremonies.
+The tune of the song and its use of the violin cause it to sound like “Hava Nagila.”

 “Cold Cry” is one of the highlights of this album, but there are other tracks that have a different musical style that also make the album.

 The best song on this album is “Heart is Open”, which is the longest track.
 It has a great blues sound with skillful guitar work.
 It starts off relatively soft with an acoustic guitar, but an electric guitar eventually joins in.
 Toward the end of the song, you can hear trade off guitar solos from each of the guitarists.